-The Santa Cruz Beach Boardwalk is one of the most fun things to do in Santa Cruz.
+The Santa Cruz Beach Boardwalk is one of the most fun things to do in Santa Cruz county.
 It’s where you’ll find the famous amusement park and have incredible views looking out into Monterey Bay.

 The boardwalk is known for its amusement park with large rides towering over Main Beach.
 Go for an adrenaline-filled ride on the Giant Dipper roller coaster or win prizes at one of the carnival-style games.
 Be sure to enter Neptune’s Kingdom for pirate-themed arcade games and mini-golf.

 Admission to the amusement park is free, and you only have to pay-per-ride or games.

 The Santa Cruz Beach Boardwalk is also where you can board the Santa Cruz Beach Train.
 Take a scenic train ride through an 1875 tunnel, across a 1909 steel truss bridge, down the San Lorenzo River Gorge, and through Henry Cowell Redwoods State Park.